Linux and Unix rcp command

 rcp does not properly handle symbolic links.
 Use tar or cpio piped to rsh to obtain remote copies of directories containing symbolic links or named pipes.

-rcp will fail if you copy ACLs to a file system that does not support ACLs.
+rcp fails if you copy ACLs to a file system that does not support ACLs.